 Pinene has also been shown to neutralise side effects from THC when taken with CBD, like anxiety and paranoia.

 Both Alpha-Pinene and Cannabidiol (CBD) have been found to elicit natural antimicrobial effects, which is extremely helpful in fighting infections.
 This means that these compounds are successful in combating bacterial and fungal infections in a broad spectrum.
 For a specific example, these two compounds have been shown to combat severe infections like MRSA and other forms of staph.

 AP & CBD have also been shown to work together to improve focus and awareness.
 This combination can assist with short-term memory loss for users.
 In the brain, acetylcholinesterase is an enzyme that breaks down acetylcholine.
 Acetylcholine is a neurotransmitter that increases learning ability and memory retention.
 Pinene and CBD are shown to inhibit acetylcholinesterase, meaning acetylcholine remains readily available in the brain.

-As you can tell, there are many benefits to Alpha-Pinene on its own, such as pain relief, immunity, and focus, but when taken in full spectrum from a whole plant hemp oil, the benefits are magnified.
+As you can tell, there are many benefits to Alpha-Pinene on its own, such as pain relief, immunity, and focus, but when taken in full spectrum, the benefits are magnified.
 This effect of synergy between plant compounds is also coined, "the entourage effect" which we've extensively written about over on our blog.